Meet the Trustees

 Steve is a great champion of Harbour Place within the East Marsh and, in turn brings an extremely useful perspective to our Board.

-Alan works at YMCA Grimsby.
+Alan worked for many years at the YMCA and now is involved with other community based projects.
 He was born and raised in the area and sees his role as a Trustee of Harbour Place as giving something back to the area that he is so proud of.
 Alan is passionate about the services that Harbour Place provides.

 The skills and knowledge that he has learnt from his life experiences help to support Harbour Place in a wide variety of ways.